razvanSE/msgApp/README.md

 # Messaging RestApi

-SpringBoot Java project.

-## Requirements
-In order to run the project docker is needed :)
-@TODO

-## Installation
-@TODO

-## Configuration
-@TODO

-## Usage
-1. Build and start the container : `./gradlew build && ./gradlew composeUp`
-2. The server will start running on localhost:8080
-3. Use a tool like Postman or cURL to send requests to the API endpoints.

-## API Endpoints
+## Implementation
+The solution is a Dockerized Java Spring Boot using Gradle.

+Implemented following endpoints :
 - POST /users
 - GET /messages/sent
 - GET messages/received
 - GET messages/received/senderId=?

-## Examples
+## Running
-@TODO
+The following command will create a build and spin up the containers: `./gradlew build && ./gradlew composeUp`

 ## Testing
-Run ./gradlew test
+In order to run the unit tests use the command : `./gradlew test`.

-## Troubleshooting
+## Improvements
-@TODO
+- Improve HTTP error messages and use a standard format
+- Implement Kafka messaging
+- Improve Testing using Stubs